-Confidential information is information that is collected in the context of your duties for DPD France and/or its subsidiaries and that is not publicly available.
+Confidential information is information that is collected in the context of your duties for GeoPost/DPDgroup and that is not publicly available.
 This may include information about our team members, Business Partners, corporate strategy, etc.

 Confidential information may be "privileged" when it relates to a publicly listed company and the disclosure of the information might have an impact on the stock price.